flashtag/development/readme.md

 #### dev instructions

- - clone all the flashtag repos to a common parent dir
+ - clone all the flashtag repo

  - composer install